 Visitor Evaluation: What Is It?

-Assessing the Readability of Text
+Assessing the Readability of Label Text

-Sampling for a Visitor Survey
+Sampling for a Visitor Survey: Finding Your Way Through the Maze

-An Attention-Value Model of the Visitor Experience
+An Attention-Value Model of Visitors in Exhibition Centers

 Museum Fatigue: A New Look at an Old Problem

-Behavioral Economics and the Value Ratio in Visitor Studies
+Behavioral Economics and The Value Ratio in Visitor Studies

 A Parametric Study of Text Passage Length, Size of Font, and Proximity of Text to Pathway